GabriWar/LARBS/README.md

 - `-p`: custom programs list/dependencies (local file or URL)
 - `-a`: a custom AUR helper (must be able to install with `-S` unless you change the relevant line in the script

+## TODO:
+- add coolbits config as default in the nvidia installer (gives more control over things)
+- ...